 Fire Management Project Coordinator

 Thank you for your interest in applying for the Fire Management Project Coordinator position at Cape York NRM.
-This is a full time fixed term position (until 30 July 2020) which is based in our Cooktown Office.
+This is a full time fixed term position (until 30 July 2022) which is ideally based in our Cooktown Office.

 - Online application form